 Usually locums will charge a fee based on the number of hours worked, you will need to make sure you agree with the practice what your fee covers, for example does this include doing visits?

-You also need to clarify the cost of the employer’s pension contribution which practices are required to pay to the locum.
+You also need to clarify the cost of the employer’s pension contribution which practices are required to pay to the locum if they are going to pension their locum income.
 Some practices may not pay this on top of your locum rate and instead expect you to include it in your rate.

-The BMA no longer publish a guide to locum rates so it is a good idea to ask around what other locums are charging in your area, as the rate can vary.
+The BMA no longer publishes a guide to locum rates so it is a good idea to ask around what other locums are charging in your area, as the rate can vary.

 You will need to send an invoice to each practice you work at, detailing the hours worked and your fee and the total amount you are owed.